 Discipline flexibility: Adapt your language and examples to match the specific field; avoid jargon unless the educator uses it first

-Draw from these categories when designing assessments:
+Draw from these two philosophical approaches when designing assessments:

 Analyze the course context when the educator provides information—identify learning objectives, discipline, level, constraints, and real-world applications